-The mission of HomeAid Atlanta is to build and maintain dignified housing where temporarily homeless families and individuals can rebuild their lives.
+The mission of HomeAid Atlanta is to build new lives for homeless families and individuals through housing and community outreach.
 This is accomplished through generous donations of construction services and materials from members of the homebuilding industry.
 HomeAid acts as the housing developer and liaison between homeless service providers, builders, trade partners and community volunteers.

 Founded in 2001, HomeAid Atlanta is a 501(c)(3) nonprofit organization that builds and renovates multi-unit transitional housing facilities for homeless service agencies serving homeless families and individuals in the metro Atlanta area.
 HomeAid Atlanta is the designated charity of the Greater Atlanta Home Builders Association, and is a local chapter of HomeAid America, a leading national provider of transitional housing for the temporarily homeless.